Irene Keyes Memorial Fund

 Questions: Marcine Humphrey

-We are proud to announce that Qadan Mohamed, a sophomore at Marist College, has been chosen as this year’s recipient of the Irene Keyes Memorial Scholarship to attend NCCWSL.
+Qadan Mohamed, a sophomore at Marist College, was the 2017 recipient of the Irene Keyes Memorial Scholarship to attend NCCWSL.
 Qadan is one of 12 siblings born in the country of Somaliland and is the first in her family to finish high school and attend college.

 Highly recommended by her professors, she became a member of and a top student in the Honors Program at Marist College.
 The Honors Program at Marist provides students with academic and cultural enrichment through a series of seminars, events, and research opportunities.